Minimal model program for algebraically integrable foliations and generalized pairs: Introduction

-The proofs of Theorems \ref{thm: main mmp foliation} and \ref{thm: main mmp gpair} are crucially relied on a larger framework: the theory of \emph{generalized foliated quadruples}. \begin{defn}[{cf. \cite[Definition 1.2]{LLM23}}] A \emph{generalized foliated quadruple} (\emph{gfq} for short) $(X,\Ff,B,\Mm)/U$ consists of a normal quasi-projective variety $X$, a foliation $\Ff$ on $X$, an $\mathbb R$-divisor $B\geq 0$ on $X$, a projective morphism $X\rightarrow U$, and a nef$/U$ $\Rr$-divisor $\Mm_{X'}$ on a high model $X'$ of $X$, such that $K_{\Ff}+B+\Mm_X$ is $\Rr$-Cartier.
+The proofs of Theorems \ref{thm: main mmp gpair} and \ref{thm: main mmp foliation} rely crucially on a larger framework: the theory of \emph{generalized foliated quadruples}. \begin{defn}[{cf. \cite[Definition 1.2]{LLM23}}] A \emph{generalized foliated quadruple} (\emph{gfq} for short) $(X,\Ff,B,\Mm)/U$ consists of a normal quasi-projective variety $X$, a foliation $\Ff$ on $X$, an $\mathbb R$-divisor $B\geq 0$ on $X$, a projective morphism $X\rightarrow U$, and a nef$/U$ $\Rr$-divisor $\Mm_{X'}$ on a high model $X'$ of $X$, such that $K_{\Ff}+B+\Mm_X$ is $\Rr$-Cartier.
 Here $\Mm_X$ is the image of $\Mm_{X'}$ on $X$. \end{defn} The notation $\Mm$ in Definition \ref{defn: gfq intro} is considered as a $\bb$-divisor on $X$.
 We refer the reader to Definition \ref{defn: b divisors} for the definition of $\bb$-divisors, and to Definition \ref{defn: gfq} for a more detailed definition of generalized foliated quadruples.
-It is clear that when $\Mm=\bm{0}$ is the trivial $\bb$-divisor, a generalized foliated quadruple is just a foliated triple $(X,\Ff,B)/U$; on the other hand, when $\Ff=T_X$, a generalized foliated quadruple is a generalized pair $(X,B,\Mm)/U$ (\cite[Definition 1.4]{BZ16}).
+It is clear that when $\Mm=\bm{0}$ is the trivial $\bb$-divisor, a generalized foliated quadruple is just a foliated triple $(X,\Ff,B)/U$; on the other hand, when $\Ff=T_X$, a generalized foliated quadruple is a generalized pair $(X,B,\Mm)/U$ (\cite[Definition 1.4]{BZ16}, \cite[Definition 2.1]{HL22}).
 Therefore, generalized foliated quadruples can be considered as a mixture of foliated triples and generalized pairs.

+The concept of generalized foliated quadruples was introduced by the third author, Luo, and Meng in their study of the global ACC for foliated threefolds \cite{LLM23}.
+The main part of this paper is dedicated to a systematic study of this new structure, to establish foundational theorems on it, and to apply them to prove key results and conjectures in both foliations and generalized pairs.
+It is worth mentioning that our definition slightly differs from \cite[Definition 1.2]{LLM23}, as the latter requires $\Mm$ to be NQC$/U$ (see Definition \ref{defn: b divisors}), while we only require it to be nef$/U$.
+This will be crucial for us to use this structure to prove Theorem \ref{thm: main mmp gpair}.
 We refer the reader to Subsection \ref{sec: reason to consider gfq} for a detailed explanation of why this new structure is vital not only for this paper but also for future studies of foliations and generalized pairs.

-Under the framework of generalized foliated quadruples, the proofs of Theorems \ref{thm: main mmp foliation} and \ref{thm: main mmp gpair} proceed simultaneously.
+Under the framework of generalized foliated quadruples, the proofs of Theorems Theorems \ref{thm: main mmp gpair} and \ref{thm: main mmp foliation} proceed simultaneously.